PrathameshJadhav30/Bank-Excel-Data-Matcher-Project/README.md

 - Frontend: HTML, CSS
 - Backend: Python (Flask framework)
 - Excel Processing: pandas for data manipulation and openpyxl for handling Excel files
+  # Run the Application
+- Start the Flask server by running:

+python app.py

+The application will be available at http://127.0.0.1:5000/.

+- Open in Browser
+Visit http://127.0.0.1:5000/ in your browser to access the Excel Data Matcher tool.

   ## Contact